 Show them what you know (and appreciate) about them.

 One of my favorite gifts is books.
 Business, inspirational books, non-fiction, biographies – there are thousands of great choices if your customer is a reader and constant learner.
 A book gives you something to discuss together and it’s like giving them an extended experience with YOU!
-Here’s a list of 2019’s Best Nonfiction books from Goodreads to get you started.
+I often give clients books we discussed during great conversations – a great way to get to know someone!
+Here’s a list of this year’s best books to get you started.

 What about an experience – such as Wine or Whiskey tasting?
 Certainly not for everyone but wine or whiskey enthusiasts that talk about their passion would probably enjoy an event like this and yes, they’ll think of you all the while.
-You could set them up with a wine advisor to help pick out an exquisite bottle via a service such as Montesquieu.
+You could set them up with a wine club that gives back to local and global causes, such as One Hope – Or, connect them with a wine advisor to help pick out an exquisite bottle via a service such as Montesquieu.

 For the last few decades, Fruitcake has been made fun of as the tacky, unwanted paperweight that no one really wanted.